Course Descriptions

-The Carthage College Master of Science in Business Design and Innovation program consists of six foundational courses, an internship, five business design and innovation courses, and a capstone project.
-In addition, students participate in eight intensive weekend courses.
+The Carthage Master of Science program in Business Design and Innovation consists of foundational courses, design and innovation courses, experiential learning, workshops, and a capstone project.

 Innovative Leadership